norahrid/gene-density-map/README.md

-Displays the gene density of Arabidopsis genome using the p5.js library.
+Displays the gene density of the Arabidopsis genome using the p5.js library.